Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming

-The joint posterior parameter distributions are estimated by sampling using the dynamic HMC algorithm implemented in Stan \citep{StanTeam:2021}. $\mathrm{Normal}(0,1)$, $\mathrm{Normal}(0,3)$ and $\mathrm{Gamma}(1.2,0.2)$ prior distributions has been used for both observation noise $\sigma$ and covariance function marginal variance $\alpha$, and a $\mathrm{Gamma}(3.75,25)$ prior distribution for lengthscale $\ell$.
-We use the same prior distributions for the exact GP model as for the HSGP models.
+The joint posterior parameter distributions are estimated by sampling using the dynamic HMC algorithm implemented in Stan \citep{StanTeam:2021}. $\mathrm{Normal}(0,1)$, $\mathrm{Normal}(0,3)$ and $\mathrm{Gamma}(1.2,0.2)$ prior distributions has been used for the observation noise $\sigma$, covariance function marginal variance $\alpha$, and length-scale $\ell$, respectively.
+We use the same prior distributions to fit the exact GP model.

 The HSGP model is fitted following the recommended iterative steps as in Section~\ref{sec_user_guide}.
 A initial value for the minimum lengthscale $\ell$ to use at the first iteration is guessed to be 0.5.
 While diagnostic $\hat{\ell} + 0.01 \geq \ell$ is \textit{false}, $c$ and $m$ are updated by equations~\eqref{eq_c_vs_l_mat32} and \eqref{eq_m_l_mat32}, respectively, and the minimum $\ell$ is updated with the estimated $\hat{\ell}$.
 After the diagnostic generated the first \textit{true}, $m$ is updated by increasing the $m$ of the previous iteration by 5 additional basis functions, $c$ is updated by eq.~\eqref{eq_c_vs_l_mat32} as a function of the estimated $\hat{\ell}$ at previous iteration, and the minimum $\ell$ is set by eq.~\eqref{eq_m_l_mat32} as function of $c$ and $m$.
 Table~\ref{tab_caseI} contains the values for the parameters $\ell$, $c$, $m$, the estimated $\hat{\ell}$, the diagnostic $\hat{\ell} + 0.01 \geq \ell$ and the RMSE compute with both the data and the GP as the reference for every iterative steps of the fitting process.